 Death From Anorexia: What Happens to the Body?

-Anorexia nervosa (AN) is a serious mental health condition that can profoundly change a person’s health over time.
+Anorexia nervosa (AN) is a serious mental health condition that can have devastating consequences if left untreated for too long.

 Person sick in wheelchair